ax330d/misc/build-instructions.md

 You can actually build not only with AddressSanitizer, there are more options to choose from: http://clang.llvm.org/docs/index.html.
 Also I prefer Clang.

-Updtae clang to the latest available version:
+Update clang to the latest available version:
 ```
 $ sudo apt-get install clang-3.4
 ```